PromptRobust: Towards Evaluating the Robustness of Large Language Models on Adversarial Prompts

 \section{Abstract}

-The increasing reliance on Large Language Models (LLMs) across academia and industry necessitates a comprehensive understanding of their robustness to prompts.
-In response to this vital need, we introduce \method, a robustness benchmark designed to measure LLMs' resilience to adversarial prompts.
-This study uses a plethora of adversarial textual attacks targeting prompts across multiple levels: character, word, sentence, and semantic.
-These prompts are then employed in diverse tasks, such as sentiment analysis, natural language inference, reading comprehension, machine translation, and math problem-solving.
-Our study generates \totalprompt adversarial prompts, meticulously evaluated over \totaltask tasks and \totaldataset datasets, with $567,084$ test samples in total.
-Our findings demonstrate that contemporary LLMs are vulnerable to adversarial prompts.
-Furthermore, we present comprehensive analysis to understand the mystery behind prompt robustness and its transferability.
-We then offer insightful robustness analysis and pragmatic recommendations for prompt composition, beneficial to both researchers and everyday users.
-We make our code, prompts, and methodologies to generate adversarial prompts publicly accessible, thereby enabling and encouraging collaborative exploration in this pivotal field: \url{https://github.com/microsoft/promptbench}.
+The increasing reliance on Large Language Models (LLMs) necessitates a comprehensive understanding of their robustness to prompts.
+In this paper, we introduce \method, a robustness benchmark designed to measure LLMs' resilience to adversarial prompts.
+This study uses a plethora of adversarial textual attacks on prompts across multiple levels: character, word, sentence, and semantic.
+The adversarial prompts, crafted to mimic plausible user errors like typos or synonyms, aim to evaluate how slight deviations can affect LLM outcomes while maintaining semantic integrity.
+These prompts are then used in various tasks, including sentiment analysis, natural language inference, reading comprehension, machine translation, and math.
+We generate \totalprompt adversarial prompts and evaluated over \totaltask tasks and \totaldataset datasets.
+Our findings demonstrate that LLMs are not robust to adversarial prompts.
+Furthermore, we present a comprehensive analysis to understand the mystery behind prompt robustness and its transferability.
+We then offer insightful analysis and pragmatic recommendations for prompt composition, beneficial to both researchers and everyday users.